Subscribe to our Free eBooks

 Overlooked by mass tourism and backpacker trails in favour of mediocre beaches of Penang.
 For beaches go to Langkawi (our next destination).
 For culture, heritage and amazing food go to Georgetown.
 We spend our time in the Georgetown Heritage Zone.
 We eat and drink at the delightfully garish Red Garden Food Paradise and enjoy walks on quiet back streets.
 For full Georgetown blog check here (needs updating).
 My previous visit to Georgetown was for Thaiphusam Festival in Penang.
 Amazing scenes.

 Where to Stay?
 Stay in the Georgetown (Unesco) Heritage Zone.
 Budget hotels are found on Chulia street and for more backpackerish accommodation try Muntri Street.
 We stay at Chulia Heritage Hotel an impressive boutique heritage house on the main stretch of Chulia Street.
 Hard to find a better location.

 What to do?
 Walk around.
 Eat.
 Multicultural temples and shrines.
 Cute art and graffiti.
 Slightly hipster.
 For the more adventurous join the Penang island tours (full Penang blog here).

 Where to eat?
-For me Georgetown is all about Mamak food.
+For me Georgetown is all about Mamak food and the many food courts dotted around the city.
 Some of the Malaysia’s best Indian food is found in Georgetown’s Little India.
 Follow your nose.